 }

-In the main function, we have created objects of the child classes and utilized inherited properties from the base class and unique properties defined in the child classes.
+In the main function, we have created objects of the child classes and used inherited properties from the base class.
 The Rectangle class inherits the width and height properties from Shape and calculates its area using them.
 The Square class also inherits these properties but also has its own setSide and getSide methods to set and retrieve its side length.

 class Shape {